weidonglian/grpc-playground/README.md

 ```bash
 ./greeter_client bar
 ```

-foo and bar stands for the client identifier name and the thread id inciates the running thread id in server for current SayHello call.
+- *foo* and *bar* stands for the client identifier name
+- The thread id inciates the running thread in server for current SayHello call.
-Message id is the global unique id for all the clients.
+- Message id is the global unique id for all the clients.
 It should be made thread-safe in the real application, since they are accssed by mutiple threads at the same time.

 Observer the thread id and message id and username.
-Each request may be run in any thread of the available pool managed by grpc itself, thus you have to protect your shared or global resources, e.g. message_id in greeter_server.cc.
+Each request may be run in any thread of the available thread pool managed by grpc itself, thus you have to protect your shared or global resources, e.g. message_id in greeter_server.cc.

 You can protect by atomic variable or a mutex depending on your actual use case.
 That says, you can make multiple requests by the same channel, but you have to make sure the thread-safety yourself for access the shared resources.